ksakash/README/GSoC2018_RoboComp_Gazebo_Integration.md

 * The integration is merged to the main code base, building and installing.

+* One can also use it without the integrating it with the main code base, as described [here](https://github.com/ksakash/gazebo-robocomp/blob/master/README.md).

 ## Work Left
 Currently the installation has 3 main dependencies: OpenCV, zeroc-ice, Gazebo-7.
 To install RoboComp with the integration one will need to install these dependencies manually.
 Also there was no need of a feature for code generation using `cog` module of python.